kubernetes/enhancements/keps/sig-instrumentation/20190605-metrics-stability-migration.md

 ### Non-Goals

 * During migration, we will __*not*__ be determining whether a metric is considered stable.
 Any metrics which will be promoted to a stable status must be done post-migration.
-* Kubelet '/metrics/resource' and '/metrics/cadvisor' are out of scope for this migration.
+* Kubelet '/metrics/resource' and '/metrics/cadvisor' are out of scope for this migration due to use of non-standard prometheus collectors.

 ## General Migration Strategy